Team Role: Graphics Programmer / Secondary Lead

 When attempting to get the camera to follow the player, I managed to recreate a GTA V style cinematic camera which wasn't ideal but was cool nonetheless.

-This was a prototype of the game after week 2, models were being created and imported aswell as shooting from the player.
+This was a prototype of the game after week 2, models were being created and imported as well as shooting from the player.

 Using the greyscale shader in action for a requirement on one of the assignments, though I didn't want to take it out cause it provided a nice retro look to the game.